APoniatowski/java-api-learning/README.md

 - You can refer to the Elasticsearch [support matrix](https://www.elastic.co/support/matrix#matrix_jvm) to check compatibility
 - If there's an incompatibility issue, either change the Elasticsearch version to one that supports Java 21 or use a different JDK version that's compatible with your Elasticsearch version

+## Adding Elasticsearch SSL Certificate to Java Keystore

+1. **Export the SSL Certificate**:
+   - Use a browser or `openssl` to export the SSL certificate from your Elasticsearch server.
+   - Command example with `openssl`:
+     ```
+     openssl s_client -connect localhost:9200 </dev/null | openssl x509 -outform PEM > elasticsearch-cert.pem
+     ```
+2. **Import the Certificate into Java's Keystore**:
+   - Use the `keytool` utility included with the JDK:
+     ```
+     keytool -import -alias elasticsearch -keystore [Path-To-Keystore] -file elasticsearch-cert.pem
+     ```
+   - The default path for Java's keystore is usually `$JAVA_HOME/lib/security/cacerts`.
+   - Default keystore password is typically `changeit`.